 For IRS information on Jewish Family Service, please visit: Guidestar.org

-Join us Thursday, May 6 at 7 p.m. for the Jewish Family Service Annual Meeting.
-It will be a celebration of the immediate and profound impact JFS
+Join us Tuesday, June 14 at 7 p.m. for the Jewish Family Service Annual Meeting, which will be held in the Amberley Room at the

-Join us as we mark the end of a very unusual very, and celebrate the incredible team of staff and volunteers who served our community in a time of need.
+Join us as we mark the end of a year and celebrate the incredible team of staff and volunteers who served our community during a time of continued uncertainty.